swilgosz/hanamimastery/data/episodes/36-scale-your-app-with-slices.md

 end
 ```

-Now sending the request to each of the URL, will return the name of included component to prove, it’s loaded properly.
+Now sending the request to each of the URLs, will return the name of the included component to prove, it’s loaded properly.

 ![Response from API slice with impoted component](/images/episodes/36/api-unsubscribe-imported-component.png)
 ## Resolving parts of the app.